sabio-engineering/cookbook-dvelp/guides/Git.md

 # Git

-Our quick guide to working collaboratively with Git and Github.com.
+Our quick guide to working collaboratively with Git and GitHub.

-## Contributing to a repo
+## Contributing to a Repo

 * Create a feature branch
-* Ignore files that are specific to your local environment or workflow
 * Write good commits
 * Rebase frequently to incorporate upstream changes
 * Create a GitHub pull request to have your branch reviewed
+* Merge into master
 * Delete local and remote feature branches after merging

-## Write a Feature
+## Create a Feature

 Create a new, local branch off `master`.